wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## Application Map

-The application map gives you an overview of how the applications and services are linked.
-You can view Request, Error, and Duration (RED) metrics for each service in the application and edges (the arrow that goes from one service to the other).
+The application map not only gives you an overview of how the applications and services are linked, it lets you, focus on a specific service, view Request, Error, and Duration (RED) metrics for each service and the edges in the application.
 You can also view traces for the services and edges and drill down from the application map.

 ![application map](images/tracing_application_map.png)